12 Best & Easy Freelance Jobs for Beginners

 Well, someone needs to create and manage them.
 If you know how to make and work with spreadsheets, you can earn up to $25 an hour in this field.

 However, if you want to earn more, take an online course to learn PPC marketing.
-Currently, there’s a shortage of people skilled in the task, and the competition is low, so employers are willing to pay a higher amount.
+Currently, there’s a shortage of skilled people, and the competition is low, so employers are willing to pay a higher amount.

 How to Start: